leondeng/laravel-batch-mailgun/README.md

 ## Background

-Laravel supports Mailgun transport, however it does not support batch sending.
-Developers had to user Mailgun SDK for this.
+Laravel supports Mailgun transport, however it does not support the batch sending feature.
+Developers had to use Mailgun SDK for this.
-With this package, developers are able to still use Mailable classes for their mailing logic with batch sending enabled.
+With this package, developers will be able to keep using Mailable classes with Mailgun batch sending.

 ## Usage
 ### Require this package